Language Placement Exams FAQ

 First, you need to enroll in (and then complete) the course you placed into.
 At the end of the semester, you need to apply for the credits by submitting an application for language credits to your current language instructor.
 If you took a language course some time ago and have not yet received credit for the courses tested out of, you can submit the form to the Department of Classical and Modern Languages.

-I learned French, German, Russian or Spanish outside of class.
+I learned French, German, or Russian outside of class.
 Should I take the placement exam?